SeokLeeUS/seokleeus.github.io/README.md

 Colleagues describe me as a progressive, driven, down-to-earth, technical and managerial expert who can be relied on to offer superior solutions that deliver profitable results on time and under budget.

 I am interested in contacting former colleagues and managers, as well as other professionals in my field.
-Feel free to contact me through seokleeuk@gmail.com or LinkedIn(https://www.linkedin.com/in/seoklee).
+Feel free to contact me ([via email](mailto:seokleeuk.com)) or [LinkedIn](https://www.linkedin.com/in/seoklee).